TimothyJones/trecresults/README.md

 ``` go
 func (r ResultFile) Sort()
 ```
-This function sorts all result lists in this result file
+This function sorts all result lists in this result file.
+Call this before printing if you have modified the scores.